shuizhongyueming/zip-file-server/README.md

 ZipFileServer is a lightweight library that serves as an intermediary between the web client and the server.

 It provides an efficient way to package and download numerous fragmented files as required.

+The Core zip inflate feature is based on [zip.js](https://github.com/gildas-lormeau/zip.js).

 ## Table of Contents